mbensmida/sphinx-poc/docs/LDAP.rst

 .. note:: It is quite simple if all the LDAP stores are Read-only.
 But, in Read-Write mode it is important to be aware that all users and groups will be saved to only one store, and it should be the first store.

 In other words, it is no use to set the second repository to the Read-Write mode.
-When a user is created in PRODUCT, the identity object will be saved in the first LDAP store if it is a Read-Write one.
+When a user is created in eXo Platform, the identity object will be saved in the first LDAP store if it is a Read-Write one.
 And if not, it will be saved in IDM (SQL) database, not in second LDAP store at all.